 Essay Option 1.
 Answer one of the following four questions.
-Due by 11:59 p.m. on Thursday January 25
+Due by 11:59 p.m. on Thursday January 24

-- 1. Keeping in mind the different origins, backgrounds, and situations of people in the late 19th century American west, consider the extent to which life on the frontier and in the west emancipated women.
-Were women freer of gender conventions in the west than elsewhere in the United States in the late 19th century? - 2.
-How new was the New South for African American women in the decades after the Civil War? - 3.
+- 1. How new was the New South for African American women in the decades after the Civil War? - 2.
+"Consolidating the West" had different meanings for white women settlers and Native American women.
+What generalizations can you make about the two disparate groups' experiences?
+How does the material in Chapter 7 of TWE help you to answer this question? - 3.
 Nineteenth-century women's higher education proceeded along two parallel lines: the struggle for coeducation and the establishment of all-women's institutions.
 What were the advantages and disadvantages of each approach? - 4.
 How do the photographs, illustrations, and other visual sources in Chapters 6 and 7 in TWE reveal the racial, ethnic, and class lines that divided American women in the late nineteenth century?

 Essay Option 2.
 Answer one of the following four questions.
-Due by 11:59 p.m. on Tuesday February 13
+Due by 11:59 p.m. on Tuesday February 12

-- 1. Were late 19th-early 20th century middle-class women reformers such as Jane Addams, Ida Wells-Barnett, and Margaret Sanger motivated by altruism or by self-interest? - 2.
+- 1. TWE states that "women filled the progressive landscape."
+How and why did women shape the Progressive movement?
+What is the significance of the terms "female dominion of reform" and "maternalism"?
+How do the two terms differ? - 2.
 How does Triangle Fire help you to understand working-class women's experience in the late 19th-early 20th century?
 What does it add to the discussion in TWE and the material on the Remembering the 1911 Triangle Fire website? - 3.
 Did city life liberate women in the late 19th-early 20th centuries or did it reinforce male power and control?
 Draw on the reading in TWE and the films in answering this question. - 4.
 How does Iron Jawed Angels help you to understand the woman suffrage movement?
 What does it add to the coverage of the movement in TWE?
 What does it omit?

 Essay Option 3.
-Answer one of the following four questions.
-Due by 11:59 p.m. on Thursday February 22
+Answer one of the following three questions.
+Due by 11:59 p.m. on Thursday February 21

-- 1. Which side of the debate over the Equal Rights Amendment in the 1920s would you have been on? - 2.
-Were flappers feminists? - 3.
+- 1. Were flappers feminists? - 2.
 "The emergent and burgeoning consumer culture of the early 20th century liberated more than it repressed women."
-What is the extent of your agreement (if any) with this statement about the period 1900 to 1930? - 4.
+What is the extent of your agreement (if any) with this statement about the period 1900 to 1930? - 3.
 Was the activism of the Women of the Ku Klux Klan more similar to or different from that of female labor unionists or the racial justice campaigns spearheaded by African American women or the legislative lobbying of the Women's Joint Congressional Committee in the first third of the twentieth century?

 Essay Option 4.
 Answer one of the following three questions.
-Due by 11:59 p.m. on Thursday March 29
+Due by 11:59 p.m. on Thursday March 28

-- 1. How did ideas about gender and postwar gender codes shape the way the women entered and participated in the civil rights movement?
+- 1. How did ideas about gender and postwar gender codes shape the way women entered and participated in the civil rights movement?
 How do the personal accounts in Chapter 10 of TWE and the details in the article by Danielle McGuire help answer this question? - 2.
 Was conservative women's activism more different from or similar to that of liberal women such as peace and civil rights activists and feminists in the 1950s and 1960s? - 3.
 Did the Cold War and the fear of communism limit or increase women's public activism in the period from 1945 to 1965?

 Essay Option 5.
 Answer one of the following three questions.
-Due by 11:59 p.m. on Thursday April 12
+Due by 11:59 p.m. on Thursday April 11